The Mission Nightmare Haunted House is a fabulous Fraser Valley Halloween attraction. It takes place at the Silverdale Community Hall in late October.

 Other Haunted House Details

-Below is a list of other details about the Mission Nightmare Haunted House from a couple years ago that are good to know.
+Below is a list of other details about the Mission Nightmare Haunted House from a couple of years ago that are good to know.

-• The venue features between 15 and 30 live actors of varying ages per night, which makes it one of the most live-character-involved Halloween attractions in the Lower Mainland.
+- The venue features between 15 and 30 live actors of varying ages per night, which makes it one of the most live-character-involved Halloween attractions in the Lower Mainland.

-• The live actors are generally exceptional.
-When we went through they didn’t scream over-the-top or jump out, go boo and then wonder what to do next.
+- The live actors are generally exceptional.
+When we went through, they didn’t scream over-the-top or jump out, go boo, and then wonder what to do next.
 They knew their lines, opened hidden doors and were subtle when appropriate.
 They were effective and an integral part of the experience.

 Tips & Advice